 The performance of Nattsong at Turner Contemporary marks the culmination of award-winning poet and artist Caroline Bergvall’s Sonic Atlas cycle of live works and their research into languages, landscapes, timezones, conversations, and writing in context.

-Ghostly and spacious, Nattsong takes an immersive journey into language, seeking refuge and the night; and seeks out the elemental connections of languages, the inherently lived interdependence of things and the wisdom voices at the heart of time.
+Ghostly and spacious, Nattsong takes an immersive journey into refuge-seeking language sites; through the somatic and elemental connections of languages, their losses and challenges, often burdened by brutal nationalist or expansionist agendas, the inherently lived interdependence of beings and the wisdom voices at the heart of foundational texts and transhistoric times.
+Here following the alarm call of the Nordic prophetess’ epic Voluspå.
 Collaborators include: Jamie Hamilton, Gavin Bryars, Peyee Chen, Andrew Delaney.

-Sonic Atlas began with the sunrise work Ragadawn (2016) and closes at the end of 2021 with the dark and nocturnal work Nattsong.
+Sonic Atlas began with the outdoor sunrise work Ragadawn (2016) and closes at the end of 2021 with the dark and nocturnal circulating and dispersed voices of Nattsong.

 Watch the full live stream here: